ourcodingclub/ourcodingclub.github.io/_tutorials/data-clustering.md

 Now we are going to map these sites in geographic space.
 This is a great way to check if these units make sense ecologically and geographically.
 What should we expect here?
 Will these groups be separate or inter-dispersed?
 What are the possible factors behind the patterns we are about to observe?
 Could it possibly be climate?
 Are there any biogeographic or environmental barriers setting these groups apart?

-<b>Clustering methods do not provide us with direct answers to these questions, but it is a great way for you to start exploring what the possible answers might be.</b>
+__Clustering methods do not provide us with direct answers to these questions, but it is a great way for you to start exploring what the possible answers might be.__

 ## Visualising the results of our clustering on a map